Six Flags Great Adventure: Premier era (1998–2005)

 Premier Parks purchased Six Flags from Time Warner and Boston Ventures on April 1, 1998.
 The following year, the new management team added a dozen flat rides to the park and declared a "war on lines".
 The Adventure River complex was retired but the flume ride and the Congo Rapids remained.
 A kiddie water play area also remained as part of a new kiddie ride area called Looney Tunes Seaport.
 A junior roller coaster called Blackbeard's Lost Treasure Train (now known as Harley Quinn Crazy Train) as well as a kiddie roller coaster called Road Runner Railway were also added, but the star attraction was a floorless steel multiple looping roller coaster called Medusa.

 No changes were made at the park in 2000, but across the property on a separate parking lot, a water park named Hurricane Harbor New Jersey was built and opened at the end of May.
 This was also separately gated and charges a separate admission from Great Adventure.
 The park consists of a dozen waterslides, a kiddie water play area, and a wavepool.

 In 2001, the park added another state of the art roller coaster called Nitro.
-In 2002, Batman & Robin: The Chiller was renovated and new trains without over the shoulder harnesses were added making it a much smoother ride.
+Viper would not operate at all throughout the 2001 season due to increased complaints of roughness and frequent technical issues.
+While Viper sat dormant that year, the Robin side of Batman & Robin: The Chiller had its trains updated with lap bars, making it a smoother ride.
+The Batman side would receive this upgrade a year later in 2002.
 In 2003, Superman: Ultimate Flight was added.
 Exact models of this are found at Six Flags Over Georgia and Six Flags Great America.
 In 2004, new harnesses were added to the Runaway Mine Train and the up-charge attraction erUPtion was added to the Boardwalk.

 In 2005, the park added the world's tallest coaster called Kingda Ka and also dismantled Viper.
 With the addition of Kingda Ka, the season pass holders entrance to the park was closed because Kingda Ka's footprint went right over it.
 A new children's play area called Balin's Jungleland was also added.
 In 2006, a wooden twister coaster called El Toro was added in the spot formerly occupied by Viper, along with a new themed area, and another kiddie ride area to replace Bugs Bunny Land which was retired at the end of 2004.